-Six-time Dancing With the Stars mirrorball champion and new judge Derek Hough opened up about what the show has done for him and what his first seasons in the ballroom were like during a recent interview with The Salt Lake Tribune.
+Six-time Dancing With the Stars mirrorball champion and new judge Derek Hough opened up about what the show has done for him and what his first seasons in the ballroom were like during an interview with The Salt Lake Tribune.

 When Hough first started dancing professionally on DWTS, he was mostly known as previous champion Julianne Hough’s brother.
 Julianne is also a multi-time winner of the mirrorball trophy.